PerziThomas/DA_Perzi_Ambrosch/source/3_Implementation.md

 ## Calculation Algorithm for intersections
 To calculate intersections between geofences and points in time (POI), two opportunities presented itself.
-First, manually calculation of intersection was possible with the use of a raycasting algorithm.
+First, manual calculation of intersection was possible with the use of a raycasting algorithm.
 The other way of checking if a point is within a polygon was to use methods and functions provided by Microsoft or other third party libraries.

 ### Raycasting
 Raycasting is an algorithm which uses the Odd-Even rule to check if a point is inside a given polygon.
 To calculate the containment of a point one just needs to pick another point clearly outside of the space around the polygon.
 Next, after drawing a straight line from the POI to the picked point, one must count how often the line intersects with the polygon borders.
 If the number of intersections is even, the point is outside the polygon, otherwise it is inside.